samtron1412/docs/english/en-writing.md

 The Library of Congress, in Washington, D.C., has copies of all books published in the United States.
 You can visit at [www.loc.gov][1]

+### Evaluating Internet Sources
+- Author
+	+ What credentials does the author have?
+	+ What academic degrees does he or she hold?
+	+ Does the author work for a college, university, well-respected think tank, or research group?
+	+ Has he or she published other material on the topic?
+- Internal evidence
+	+ Does the author seem to proceed objectively - presenting all sides of the issue fairly before stating his or her own views?
+	+ Does the **sponsor** of the Web site seem to be an objective source?
+	+ Does the author provide adequate support for his or her views?
+	+ Was the article first published in a print version?
+- Date
+	+ Is the information up to date?

 # Write an email - email etiquette
 ## Format
 - Greeting